tpe-doit/Taipei-City-Dashboard-Documentation/public/articles/front-end-en/user-interface.md

 ## /dashboard
 The dashboard view shows components in their basic chart configuration.
 Here, users can get a comprehensive glance at all the statistics a component has to offer.

-In the dashboard view, a “more information” (4) option is also available in the bottom right corner of most components.
+In the dashboard view, a “more information” (4: 更多資訊 ***arrow_circle_right***) option is also available in the bottom right corner of most components.
 Clicking on the button will show a dialog that displays a more detailed description of the component, including historical data (5) if available.

 ## /mapview
 The map view by default lists all components in a collapsed form on the right (6) and displays a larger map (7) to the left.
 By clicking on the toggle (8), the component expands and renders geographical data (if available) to the map.
 To learn more about a data point on the map, simply click and a helpful popup (9) will appear.